 Wouldn’t it be nice if Twitter had an Export button?
-You search for something, maybe a trending #hashtag, an old tweet or your brand name, and all the matching tweets would get saved in a spreadsheet.
-And the archive would update itself as new matching tweets are added to Twitter.
+You search for a trending #hashtag, an old tweet or your brand name, and all the matching tweets would get saved in an Excel or Google spreadsheet.
+And the archive would update itself as new tweets are added to Twitter.

-Well, Twitter is unlikely to provide you an option to save search results directly but here’s a simple do-it-yourself solution that takes 5-minutes to implement (watch video) and it will capture all matching tweets for your search term(s) and hashtags in a Google Spreadsheet automatically.
+Well, Twitter is unlikely to provide an option to save search results directly but here’s a simple do-it-yourself solution that takes 5-minutes to implement and it will capture all tweets matching your search term(s) and hashtags in a Google Spreadsheet automatically.
 You can use the tool to monitor tweets around any hashtag, learn what people are saying about your brand, track popular search terms and more.

 The idea is simple.
 This Google Spreadsheet connects to Twitter through a Google Script and imports all the search results into the sheet.
 It will make this connection to Twitter every few minutes in the background and fetches any new tweets, if available.

 The Twitter Archiver is available in two editions – free and premium.
 The premium edition allows you to monitor multiple search terms and hashtags in the same Google sheet.
 It is significantly faster at fetching tweets, it saves location information (if available) and can even pull old tweets that have been posted in the previous 6-9 days.

 |Support for advanced Twitter search operators like min_retweets||Yes||Yes|

 |Capture old tweets sent in the last 6-9 days||No||Yes|

 |Tweet Archiving speed||Normal||Fast|

 |Save tweets for multiple search terms and hashtags in a single spreadsheet||No||Yes|